ansible-collections/ibm_zos_cics/README.md

 ===========================================

-**Red Hat® Ansible Certified Content for IBM Z** provides the ability to conect IBM Z® to clients\' wider enterprise automation strategy through the Ansible Automation Platform ecosystem.
+**Red Hat® Ansible Certified Content for IBM Z** provides the ability to connect IBM Z® to clients\' wider enterprise automation strategy through the Ansible Automation Platform ecosystem.
 This enables development and operations automation on Z through a seamless, unified workflow orchestration with configuration management, provisioning, and